rollkit/docs/docs/intro.md

 :::

 ## Use Cases
+### Build a Roll-up with any Virtual Machine
+Any ABCI-comptabile state machine may be used with Rollkit, or roll-up your sleeves and build your own VM!
 ### Build an App-Specific Roll-up with Cosmos-SDK
 Cosmos-SDK, and its extensive documentation and tooling may be used to create a Rollkit-compatible blockchain app.

-### Build a Roll-up with other virtual machines
-Any ABCI-comptabile state machine may be used with Rollkit, or roll-up your sleeves and build your own VM!

-### Build a settlement Layer
+### Build a Settlement Layer
 Create a generalized roll-up chain, to run many apps or settle other roll-ups.

 ## Roll-up Benefits